8 Genius Ways to Hide Every Wire in Your Home

 4. Run TV Wires Behind the Wall

-The best solution for keeping the cords of a wall-mounted TV out of sight involves hiding them behind the wall itself using recessed cable plates (e.g., Datacomm Cable Organizer Kit, available on Amazon).
+The best solution for keeping the cords of a wall-mounted TV out of sight involves hiding them behind the wall itself using recessed cable plates like this top-rated Easy Mount Cable Organizer Kit available at Amazon.
 Remove the TV from the wall (or move it aside if your TV has an adjustable arm), and then use a stud finder to find two stud-free sections of the wall: one behind where the screen would sit, and another further down the wall near an outlet.
 These are where you’ll make your cuts using a utility knife, fit two cable plates, and feed the TV cords in and out of the wall.
 Your guests may just mistake your new media setup for a wireless entertainment system!

 5. Tuck Cord Chaos Into Tubing

 Can’t manage the melange of cords in your home office for PCs, monitors, phones, printers, and other devices used daily?
-A cable wrap (e.g., Cable Slinky, available on Amazon) provides an easy way to consolidate all the loose cords that dangle from your desk.
+A cable wrap like this 120-in.
+Cable Sleeve available at Amazon—also a top pick in our researched guide to the best cable management solutions—provides an easy way to consolidate all the loose cords that dangle from your desk.
 Simply bundle them together in your hands, and wrap the two-foot-long pieces of flexible foam tubing around the wires to corral them into one larger one and minimize chaos.
 Thanks to the slinky shape, you can break out and redirect wires from the group anywhere along the stretch so that they can reach exactly where they need to go.

 6. Slip Them Into a Drawer

-Making a few creative modifications to a desk drawer can do away with the eyesore of a clunky power strip parked on the floor and overflowing with cords.
-With a hole saw bit attached to your power drill, drill a hole into the back panel of the desk drawer located near a wall outlet.
-Then, feed the power strip cable through the hole and use double-sided adhesive to mount the back of the power strip itself to the same drawer panel.
+Making a few creative modifications to a nightstand drawer can do away with the eyesore of a clunky power strip parked on the floor, overflowing with cords.
+With a hole saw bit attached to your power drill, drill a hole into the back panel of the nightstand located near a wall outlet.
+Then, feed the power strip through the hole and use double-sided adhesive to mount the back of the power strip inside the drawer.
 As you plug electronics into the power strip, create a space for each gadget to rest while it charges in the drawer, just as home blogger Jenny Steffens Hobick does in her kitchen cabinetry.

 7. Snake Them Through Baseboard Accessories

-Eliminate the tripping hazard of an ethernet cable running the length of your home office, living room, or bedroom by adorning existing baseboards in the room with baseboard cord channels (e.g., CE Tech Round Baseboard Cord Channels, available at The Home Depot).
-The self-adhesive, impact-resistant cord channels are little more than hollowed-out sections of plastic quarter molding.
+Eliminate the tripping hazard of an ethernet cable or coaxial cable running the length of your home office, living room, or bedroom by adorning existing baseboards in the room with baseboard cord channels like this one available at The Home Depot.
+The self-adhesive, impact-resistant cord channels are little more than hollowed-out sections of plastic quarter round shoe molding.
 To mount the channels to your baseboards, peel off the adhesive backing of a channel, press the back of the channel against a baseboard, and then run an ethernet cable—or any other cord, for that matter—through the opening in the channel to simultaneously hide and protect the cables from damage.
 Stainable and paintable, the baseboard cord channels can be dressed to match any interior design aesthetic.

 Your router or modem (or router-modem combo) can appear out of place almost wherever you fit them, but especially so on your shelves.
-Consider bookending your home library with a DIY router cover using this tutorial from BuzzFeed’s Nifty team.
-Grab a binder that’s wide enough to fit your router and use hot glue to cover the back, front, and spine of the binder with colorful scrap fabric, or better yet, the real jacket of an old book.
-Slip the router upright inside the binder, then sandwich the binder vertically between some books on an end table, desk, or shelf so that the router cables discreetly run down the length of the wall behind the furniture.
+Consider bookending your home library with this creative router cover available at Etsy.
+You could also DIY a version of this by repurposing a binder that’s wide enough to fit your router and using a hot glue to cover the back, front, and spine of the binder with colorful scrap fabric.
+Then sandwich the binder vertically between some books on an end table, desk, or shelf so that the router cables discreetly run down the length of the wall behind the furniture.
 Voilà!
 An instant classic that cuts cord clutter.